eclipse-sumo/sumo/docs/web/docs/Tutorials/SUMOlympics.md

 <img src="../images/sumolympics_netedit_3.png" width="1000"/>

 Now let us split the edge to create a starting point for the
-competitors: Right-click anywhere on the edge and select "Split edge here" from the context menu.
+competitors: Right-click anywhere on the edge and select "Edge operations" > "Split edge here" from the context menu.
 Then click on the created node (in SUMO terminology this is already a _junction_).
 Set its x-coordinate to 900 and its y-coordinate to 0 in the `pos`-field just as you did above when